decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- msg: octet string.
+- msg (REQUIRED), octet string.
-- dst: Domain separation tag; note this is not defined as a function argument as per [@!I-D.irtf-cfrg-hash-to-curve] instead as a parameter.
+- dst (REQUIRED), octet string.
+Domain separation tag; note this is not defined as a function argument as per [@!I-D.irtf-cfrg-hash-to-curve] instead as a parameter.

 Outputs: